keu/docs/software/deploy-git-sync.md

 To enable the git-sync deploy feature, you need:

-- An Astronomer installation running an OSS Airflow Chart (this is the default for most installations).
+- A Software installation running an OSS Airflow Chart (this is the default for most installations).
-- Permission to push new configuration changes to your Astronomer installation.
+- Permission to push new configuration changes to your Software installation.

 To configure a git-sync deploy mechanism for a Deployment on Astronomer, you need Workspace Editor permissions.